alkhoury98/Kalvad_Test/README.md

 ## Access the Application
-2. if you are using docker, you can access it at http://localhost:9090
+1. you can access it at http://localhost:9090